jcbhmr/jcbhmr.com/_posts/2025-03-13-gh-pages-domain-redirect.md

 ---
-title: How to wildcard redirect GitHub Pages
+title: GitHub Pages redirect to new domain
 ---

 Here's the code: